Make Your Garlic Last Longer!

 Fourth, look for green sprouts shooting up from the top of the clove.
 Yes, you see sprouts?
-It is probably best not to use for cooking.
-Or stick in in some soil in your garden (assuming it is not bleached garlic from China).
-When a clove develops green shoots, energy is being robbed from the clove, to go into plant growth.
+It is probably best not to use it for cooking.
+Or stick it in some soil in your garden (assuming it is not bleached garlic from China).
+When a clove develops green shoots, energy is robbed from the clove, to go into plant growth.
 As a result, the garlic has started to turn.
 Sprouted garlic is not poisonous, it’s just not going to taste the way you want it to.
 On a positive note, you could foster the growth of the sprouts, and harvest them for a salad in a month or so.
 Sprouts are safe to eat.
 They do have a tendency to taste bitter.

 When you think of food poisoning, garlic may not come immediately to mind.
 But garlic can cause a serious type of food poisoning called botulism.
-The bacteria that cause botulism, called Clostridium botulinum, are found in many soils in the United States, particularly in the Western region of the U.S. Regardless of its flavor potency, garlic is a low acid vegetable.
+The bacteria that cause botulism, called Clostridium botulinum, are found in many soils in the United States, particularly in the Western Region of the U.S. Regardless of its flavor potency, garlic is a low-acid vegetable.
 The pH of a clove of garlic typically ranges from 5.3 to 6.3.
 As with all low-acid vegetables, garlic will support the growth and subsequent toxin production of the bacterium Clostridium botulinum when given the right conditions.
-These conditions include improper home canning and improper preparation and storage of fresh herb and garlic-in-oil mixtures.
+These conditions include improper home canning and improper preparation and storage of fresh herbs and garlic-in-oil mixtures.
 Moisture, room temperature, lack of oxygen, and low-acid conditions all favor the growth of Clostridium botulinum.
 When growing, this bacterium produces an extremely potent toxin that causes the illness botulism.
 If untreated, death can result within a few days of consuming the toxic food.

-Select garlic heads that are firm and tight skinned.
+Select garlic heads that are firm and tight-skinned.
 When buying garlic, look for large bulbs that are heavy and firm, with plump cloves.
 Squeeze the cloves gently to make sure the flesh still fills the papery skin and has not begun to shrivel.
-Cloves should be fairly plump, free from mold, decay, shattered cloves, and from damage caused by dirt or staining.
+Cloves should be fairly plump, and free from mold, decay, shattered cloves, and damage caused by dirt or staining.
 Don't buy garlic with sunburn, sunscald, cuts, sprouts, large roots, disease, noticeable insects, or mechanical or other means.
 Each bulb should be fairly well enclosed in its outer sheath.
 GroEat Farm, located in Bozeman, Montana grows and sells exceptional hardneck garlic (grown at 5000 ft above sea level).

 If you grow your own garlic, it is important to let it cure after harvest.
-Spread the harvested plants (stem, leaves, bulbs and roots) on wire racks out of direct sunlight in a well-ventilated place to cure for 2 to 3 weeks or until skins are papery.
-After the garlic has cured, the stem, leaves and roots are to be removed.
+Spread the harvested plants (stem, leaves, bulbs, and roots) on wire racks out of direct sunlight in a well-ventilated place to cure for 2 to 3 weeks or until skins are papery.
+After the garlic has cured, the stem, leaves, and roots are to be removed.

 There are things you can do to make sure your garlic stays viable and tasty for longer, and they all have to do with storage.
 Unpeeled heads of garlic like to live in a dry, cool, ventilated, and dark place.
 Unfortunately, the refrigerator is not that place.
 Garlic should be stored closer to room temperature, and away from a heat source.
-These are simple rules that work, and will help your garlic live a long and prosperous life.
+These are simple rules that work and will help your garlic live a long and prosperous life.

 Commercially, garlic is stored near 32°F (0°C).
 Storage life is 3 to 5 months under cool (50°F - 60°F) assuming dry, dark conditions.
 Storing garlic in the crisper drawer of your fridge?
 Be aware that once garlic has been in the cold, it will start sprouting within days after being brought to room temperature.
 (This is why garlic from the store often sprouts.)
 So if you store it this way, keep it in the fridge until you're ready to use it.
 If your garlic does sprout, grow some tasty garlic greens by popping the bulb in a small pot of soil on your window sill.